 Help Them Stay in Touch With Their FriendsHelp Them Stay in Touch With Their Friends

 Often, the hardest part of moving for a child is leaving all their friends behind.
-Remember that when we’re young, it’s especially hard to stay in touch and maintain friendships from far away.
+Remember that it’s tough to stay in touch when we’re young and maintain friendships from far away.
 Most of the time, it feels like we’re subject to the whims of our parents and unable to determine much about our own life.